Paul Mescal And Xiao Zhan Rock Gucci Horsebit 1953 Loafers

 — gucci (@gucci) October 15, 2023

-The Gucci Horsebit 1953 loafers are currently listed at USD 920 (nearly MYR 4,355) and can be purchased through the brand’s official online store.
+The Gucci Horsebit 1953 loafers are currently listed at USD 920 (nearly SGD 1,260) and can be purchased through the brand’s official online store.

 Dior Men Launches Spring 2024 Campaign With Global Brand Ambassador BTS’ Jimin